 The Phu Khanh Basin extends from 10o 30N to 15o30N of the coast of central Vietnam.
 It is bounded to the west by the narrow Da Nang shelf, separated from the Quang Ngai Graben to the north by the Da Nang shear zone, and from the Cuu Long Basin to the south by the Tuy Hoa shear zone.
-The sediment basin is located on the deep-water zone in offshore Vietnam and drilled wells is limited in deep trough.
+The sediment basin is located in the deep-water zone in offshore Vietnam and drilled wells is limited in deep trough.
 Oil was discovered in block 124, is evidence to confirm oil and gas potential of Phu Khanh basin.

-In this paper, we would like give evidences to make clearly about oil origin to confirm hydrocarbon generation potential of petroleum system in the region.
+This paper gives strong evidences about oil origin to confirm hydrocarbon generation potentialin the region.

 Keyword: petroleum system, oil and gas generation potential, hydrocarbon(HC), oil origin, exploration.